Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Parameters.md

 ## Using Parameters outside of Randomizers (ie: in MonoBehaviours and ScriptableObjects)

-After adding a public Parameter field to a MonoBehaviour or ScriptableObject, you may have noticed that the Parameter's UI doesn't look the same as it does when added to a Randomizer.
+After adding a public Parameter field to a MonoBehaviour or ScriptableObject, you may have noticed that the Parameter's UI does not look the same as it does when added to a Randomizer.
 This is because the Inspector UI for most Perception randomization components is authored using Unity's relatively new UI Elements framework, though by default, Unity uses the old IMGUI framework to render default inspector editors.

 Say you have the following CustomMonoBehaviour that has a public GameObjectParameter field:
 ```
 using UnityEngine;
-using UnityEngine.Experimental.Perception.Randomization.Parameters;
+using UnityEngine.Perception.Randomization.Parameters;

 public class CustomMonoBehaviour : MonoBehaviour
 {